 In Wisconsin, you are not required by law to carry homeowner’s insurance.
 If your home currently has a mortgage, your lender can require you to carry this type of coverage until the mortgage is paid off.
 Whether your home is currently being financed or not, having homeowner’s insurance is generally a good idea – if your property is damaged in an accident, you can seek compensation for your losses through a homeowner’s insurance claim.
 Your home is likely your most valuable asset – a natural disaster or an accident can potentially leave you hundreds of thousands of dollars in debt and homeless if you do not have a homeowner’s insurance policy.

-There are many different types of accident and disaster that can damage your property and qualify you for a property insurance claim.
+There are many different types of accidents and disasters that can damage your property and qualify you for a property insurance claim.
 These include:

 After the accident, contact your homeowner’s insurance provider as soon as possible to notify them about what happened.
 This starts the claims process.
 You will need to provide a large, detailed body of information to your insurance provider.
 Your lawyer can help you gather and use this information effectively.